YouTube - Antonov An-2

 A total of over 18,500 Antonov An-2 aircraft of all types have been produced to date.

-Check out the picture at RC Groups of meatbomber and his really nice looking card model Antonov An-2.
-He plans to use it as the basis for a 49" wingspan An-2 that he is building.
+Check out RC Groups for meatbomber and his really nice looking card model RC Antonov An-2.
+He plans to use it as the basis for a 49 in. wingspan RC An-2 that he is building.